-Women are responsible for the majority of unpaid childcare and household labor, making it difficult to participate in political campaigns.21 In an average week, women spend nine hours more than men engaged in primary childcare (child care done as the main activity
+Women are responsible for the majority of unpaid childcare and household labor, making it difficult to participate in political campaigns.
+In an average week, women spend nine hours more than men engaged in primary childcare (child care done as the main activity -- bathing, feeding, playing) and 14 more hours than men engaged in secondary child care (caring for children while simultaneously completing other tasks -- cooking, cleaning, grocery shopping).
+Additionally, women spend more hours per week completing household activities, household shopping, caring for adult family members, and helping non-household adults or the community.

 - The structure of Wyoming's citizen legislature was not designed to include citizens who also do the majority of child rearing and household work for their families.
 For these Wyomingites, who cannot afford to be away from their families for long periods, long commute times and extreme weather conditions may discourage participation.
 Additionally, women -and men- who need to work year-round often cannot afford to take a leave of absence and a pay cut for the two or more months of legislative session. - Wyoming's legislative salaries are among the lowest in the nation and are too low to cover legislator's basic expenses.
-Wyoming women earn just \$0.68 for every \$1 men earn,24 leaving them with less discretionary income to supplement these low salaries.
-In addition, women spend fewer years in the workforce (often because they are primary caregivers for children and aging parents).^{25,26} Women, on average, live longer than men, spend fewer years working, earn less money, and need to save more for a longer retirement.27 - Childcare services are not available in the state capitol building adding an additional burden to parents who wish to serve as elected officials.28 - When women are not well represented in politics, it discourages other women from seeking out and participating in political platforms.29
+Wyoming women earn just \$0.68 for every \$1 men earn, leaving them with less discretionary income to supplement these low salaries.
+In addition, women spend fewer years in the workforce (often because they are primary caregivers for children and aging parents).
+Women, on average, live longer than men, spend fewer years working, earn less money, and need to save more for a longer retirement. - Childcare services are not available in the state capitol building adding an additional burden to parents who wish to serve as elected officials. - When women are not well represented in politics, it discourages other women from seeking out and participating in political platforms.